 To find all the employees who joined the company between 1997 and 1998, you use the

 AND operator as follows:

 AND YEAR (hire_date) <= 1998;

-The short-circuit feature allows the database system to stop processing the remaining parts of the logical expression as soon as it can determine the result.
+The short-circuit feature allows the database system to stop evaluating the remaining parts of a logical expression as soon as it can determine the result.

-Let’s take a look at an example to get a better understanding of how the to short-circuit works.
+Let’s take a look at an example to get a better understanding of how the to short-circuit evaluation feature works.

 1 = 0 AND 1 = 1;

-However, with the short-circuit feature, the database system just has to evaluate the left part of the expression because the left part (1 = 0) returns false that causes the whole expression returns false regardless of the result of the right part of the expression.
+However, with the short-circuit evaluation feature, the database system just has to evaluate the left part of the expression because the left part (1 = 0) returns false that causes the whole condition returns false regardless of the result of the right part of the condition.

-The short-circuit feature, therefore, decreases the CPU computation time and in some cases, it helps prevent runtime-error.
-See the following expression.
+The short-circuit feature, therefore, decreases the CPU computation time and in some cases helps prevent runtime-error.
+Consider the following condition:

 1 = 0 AND 1/0;